 What are we doing, and for what purpose?
 Is this just a small side thing that’s going to be on life support the minute we’ve launched it?
 Or are we aiming for the stars, building something that should be considered a model for excellence, something we intend to show the world, and with that invite scrutiny?
 We need to have and we need to know our goals.
-It’s hard to hit a target if one doesn’t have one, and it’s hard to make smart decisions without a target, either.
+It’s hard to hit a target if one doesn’t have one, and it’s hard to make smart decisions without a goal, either.

 2. What Are Company and Team Like—Size, Composition, Culture, Geography?

 The smaller the team, the more drastic changes may be.
-The more junior, the more hand-holding and the more policies are needed.
+The more junior, the more hand-holding and the more guardrails are needed.
 The more ambitious, the easier to advocate quality.
 The more spread-out, the more discipline and process is necessary. &c.
 We need to know our team, and we need to base our course of action on our team.
 The same holds for the company, yet as web developers we’re more likely to engage on a team level.

 3. How Good Are We—Company, Team, Individual?

 We need to know our company’s but especially our team’s profile and strengths.
 Without knowing these we can’t work effectively.
 Having a rockstar designer on the team gives us more options on that front.
 On the other hand, having no Ruby specialist means no Ruby projects.
 Everyone copying and pasting code means we have to build our coding expertise, possibly from scratch. &c.
 Only through knowledge of our qualities can we compensate for weaknesses and tailor our services.
-And put effective policies in place, like for example coding guidelines.
+And put effective policies in place, like coding guidelines.